Vacua, Symmetries, and Higgsing of Chern-Simons Matter Theories: The dualisation algorithm

 \subsection{QFT blocks}

 The dualisation algorithm relies on the fact that, by freezing the gauge integrations, one can break the field content of a theory down to a collection of basic contributions, known as QFT blocks.
 As the family of $3d$ $\mathcal{N}=4$ theories on which this paper focuses can be realised by Hanany--Witten brane setups, one can put these QFT blocks in a one-to-one correspondence with the elements of the brane system.
-In particular one can define the following QFT blocks (see Figure \ref{fig:blocks_and_branes}): \begin{itemize} \item the bifundamental block, realised by a NS5-brane (~$|$~); \item the fundamental flavour block, realised by a D5-brane (~$\otimes$~); \item the bifundamental block with CS-level $\kappa\in\mathbb{Z}$, realised by a $(1,\kappa)$ 5-brane (~$/$~). \end{itemize}
+In particular one can define the following QFT blocks (see Figure \ref{fig:blocks_and_branes}): \begin{itemize} \item the bifundamental block, realised by a NS5-brane (~$|$~); \item the fundamental flavour block, realised by a D5-brane (~$\otimes$~); \item the bifundamental block with CS-level $\kappa\in\mathbb{Z}$, realised by a $(1,\kappa)$ 5-brane (~\tikz[baseline=-0.2ex]{\draw[dash pattern=on 1.5pt off 1.5pt,blue,line width=.7pt] (-0.1,-0.1) -- (0.1,0.25);}~). \end{itemize}

+In principle, when reading off the quiver from a brane system, the QFT blocks of which it is composed have axial charge as dictated by the conventions of Table~\ref{tab:branes_conventions}.
+However, the aim of this section is to write exact IR dualities, and therefore the fields have twisted or not-twisted axial charge depending on which side of the equation they appear.
+Therefore the axial charge in this section is written close to the fields, indicating with h.~and tw.h.~the hypermultiplets and twisted hypermultiplets respectively.